CodeReviewDAO/dxd_codereview/Reviews/341 - Casper Ruby SDK/2 - Beta/README.md

 ```
 The reviewer was then able to run the example after replacing the node address (5.161.68.4) used in the example .

-The reviewer recommands to correct the  code example for the next milestones.
+The reviewer recommends to correct the  code example for the next milestones.

 Requirement | Finding
 ------------ | -------------